-Under exceptional circumstances (chronic illness, family crisis, extreme hardship, military deployment, etc.) a student may request a leave of absence from his/her graduate program.
+Under certain circumstances (chronic illness, family crisis, extreme hardship, military deployment, etc.) a student may request a leave of absence from his/her/their graduate program.
 A leave of absence will be granted for one semester; the student may petition for one additional semester as circumstances warrant.
 The maximum leave allowable is one academic year.
-Requests for a leave of absence should be submitted using the Leave of Absence Request Form to the COA Chair.
-The COA Chair will forward the Leave of Absence Form to the Graduate School indicating the department's recommendation regarding leave.
-Upon final review by the Dean of the Graduate School, the student and COA Chair will be notified of the final decision.
+Requests for a leave of absence should be submitted using the Leave of Absence Request Form to the Associate Director.
+The Associate Director will forward the Leave of Absence Form to the Graduate School indicating the department's recommendation regarding leave.
+Upon final review by the Dean of the Graduate School, the student and Associate Director will be notified of the final decision.
 A student wishing to return from leave must apply for readmission, but the application fee will be waived.
 Normally, requests should be submitted at least one semester before the leave of absence.